msleigh/harvey/README.md

 ## Installation

-To create a Conda env with the necessary Python dependencies:
+To create a Conda env with the necessary dependencies:

     conda env create -f environment.yml
     conda activate harvey

+(This excludes LaTeX.)

 ## Usage